Gaiden92/P13OC/doc/tests.rst

 .. image:: img/coverage-html.png

 **For the coverage test, we decided to omit some directory optional.
-But if for any reasons, you want to add some others files you can change de files "setup.cfg".**
+But if for any reasons, you want to add some others files you can change the files "setup.cfg".**

 **You can add/remove a file or a directory of your choices:**